 Green Halloween: How to Host a Halloween Costume Swap

-A Halloween costume swap is a genius way to keep your Halloween affordable and eco-friendly.
+A Halloween costume swap is a genius way to keep your Halloween affordable and green.
 You’re probably already doing a version of it by passing along outgrown costumes.
+By making an event out of it, you open up access to even more families.

 schitts creek Halloween costume swap